Holomorphic Cartan geometries and rational curves: Proof of the main theorem

+Let \(D'\) be the component of the Douady space of curves in \(\Proj{1} \times M'\) containing the graph of \(f\) and \(D\) the component of the Douady space of curves in \(\Proj{1} \times M\) containing the graph of a lift of \(f\).
+Then \(D \to D'\) gives a morphism of proper flat families, mapping onto the dense open set in \(D'\) consisting of graphs of morphisms \(\Proj{1} \to M'\).
+The irreducible components of \(D\) are compact, so they have compact image in \(D'\).
+In particular, since the graphs lie in the smooth locus, they lie in a compact irreducible component of \(D\) mapped onto a compact irreducible component of \(D'\). \end{proof}

-We now prove Theorem~\vref{thm:CurvesForceDescent}. \begin{proof} By Proposition~\vref{proposition:CartanDescent}, if there is a rational curve in $M$, then we can drop, say to some geometry $E \to M'$.
-Since every rational curve lies in a blade in $M$, all rational curves in $M$ lie in the fibers of $M \to M'$.
-By proposition~\vref{proposition:TameRationalCurvesAndFiberBundles}, $M'$ is rationally tame.
-If $M'$ contains a rational curve, we can repeat this process, dropping to some geometry $E \to M''$, etc. At each step, we reduce dimension by at least one, i.e., $\dim M' \le \dim M - 1$, since the connected components of the fibers of $M \to M'$ are rational homogeneous varieties containing rational curves.
-Therefore after finitely many steps, we must arrive at a drop which contains no rational curves, say $M \to \overline{M}$, say a drop to a $G/\overline{H}$-geometry.
+We now prove Theorem~\ref{thm:OneCurveForcesDescent}. \begin{proof} By Proposition~\ref{proposition:CartanDescent}, if there is a rational curve in \(M\), then we can drop, say to some geometry \(E \to M'\).
+Since every rational curve lies in a rational envelope in \(M\), all rational curves in \(M\) lie in the fibers of \(M \to M'\).
+If \(M'\) contains a rational curve, we can repeat this process, dropping to some geometry \(E \to M''\), etc. At each step, we reduce dimension by at least one, i.e., \(\dim M' \le \dim M - 1\), since the connected components of the fibers of \(M \to M'\) are rational homogeneous varieties containing rational curves.
+Therefore after finitely many drops, we arrive at a drop which contains no rational curves, say \(M \to \overline{M}\), say a drop to a \(G/\overline{H}\)-geometry.

-At each stage in the process, the connected components of the fibers of $M \to M'$, and of $M' \to M''$, etc. are rational homogeneous varieties, and in particular are rationally connected.
-So the connected components of the fibers of $M \to \overline{M}$ are rationally connected and compact.
-These fibers are homogeneous spaces, being copies of $\overline{H}/H$.
-They are rationally tame, being complex submanifolds of $M$.
-Therefore the fibers are rational homogeneous varieties by proposition~\vref{proposition:RationallyConnectedHomogeneous}.
-But then the fibers of $M \to \overline{M}$ must lie inside the blades of $M$, and therefore lie on rational curves in $M$, so $\overline{M} = M'$, i.e., we need precisely one step in this process to acheive the result that $M'$ contains no rational curves.
+At each stage in the process, the connected components of the fibers of \(M \to M'\), and of \(M' \to M''\), etc. are rational homogeneous varieties, and in particular are rationally connected.
+So the connected components of the fibers of \(M \to \overline{M}\) are rationally connected and compact.
+These fibers are homogeneous spaces, being copies of \(\overline{H}/H\).
+Therefore the fibers are rational homogeneous varieties by Proposition~\ref{proposition:RationallyConnectedHomogeneous}.
+The fibers of \(M \to \overline{M}\) lie inside the rational envelopes of \(M\), and therefore lie on rational curves in \(M\), so \(\overline{M} = M'\), i.e., we need precisely one step in this process to achieve the result that \(M'\) contains no rational curves.